Green @ Uncle Bo Bo's Fish & Grits—a Novella, by S.B. Middlebrook

 Ford's mom sang Van Morrison's "Brown-Eyed Girl" to Bernadette when she was little.

 What Do You Think?

-In the Tales from the Quarters book of short stories, Ford proposes marriage to one of these two women, and she accepts.
-Which woman do you think he proposed to?
+In the novel based on this short story, Ford proposes marriage to one of these two women, and she accepts.
+Which woman do you think he will propose marriage to?

 A few seconds earlier he hadn't been able to look at Ursula out of embarrassment over Maryliz.
-Now he couldn't look at her because of what he had to admit he was feeling in his heart, for Bernadette.
+Now he couldn't look at her because of the love he had to admit he had in his heart, for Bernadette.

 © 2012 Sallie B Middlebrook PhD